jdrestre/holbertonschool-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 ---|---|---
 [0-select_states.py](https://github.com/jdrestre/holbertonschool-higher_level_programming/blob/master/0x0F-python-object_relational_mapping/0-select_states.py)|0.
 Get all states|Write a script that lists all states from the database hbtn_0e_0_usa and especific carhateristics
 [1-filter_states.py](https://github.com/jdrestre/holbertonschool-higher_level_programming/blob/master/0x0F-python-object_relational_mapping/1-filter_states.py)|1.
 Filter states|Write a script that lists all states with a name starting with N (upper N) from the database hbtn_0e_0_usa
+[2-my_filter_states.py](https://github.com/jdrestre/holbertonschool-higher_level_programming/blob/master/0x0F-python-object_relational_mapping/2-my_filter_states.py)|2.
+Filter states by user input|Write a script that takes in an argument and displays all values in the states table of hbtn_0e_0_usa where name matches the argument.